9 Cool and Different Things to do in Florence, Italy

 What is a Wine Window?

 Well, in the 1500s, winemakers found they were allowed to sell wine directly to the public.
-So, taking advantage of this opportunity, and to avoid paying taxes, they created windows in the walls of their estates through which they could pass bottles of wine and conduct business.
+So, to take advantage of this opportunity and to avoid paying taxes, they created windows in the walls of their estates through which they could pass bottles of wine and conduct business.

 The windows proved handy again in 1634 when The Plague swept through the city of Florence, creating a way for merchants to avoid coming in contact with customers.